Salman of Saudi Arabia: Riyadh

-Salman was appointed deputy governor of Riyadh Province on 17 March 1954, aged 19, and held the post until 19 April 1955.
-He was appointed the governor of the same provincial on 5 February 1963, and remained in that office until 5 November 2011, a period of almost half a century.
+Salman was appointed Deputy Governor of Riyadh Province on 17 March 1954, aged 18, and held the post until 19 April 1955.
+He was appointed the governor of the same province on 5 February 1963, and remained in that office until 5 November 2011, a period of almost half a century.

-As governor, he contributed to the development of Riyadh from a mid-sized town into a major urban metropolis.
+As governor, Salman contributed to the development of Riyadh from a mid-sized town into a major urban metropolis.
 He served as an important liaison to attract tourism, capital projects, and foreign investment to his country.
 He favored political and economic relationships with the West.
 During his governorship, Salman recruited advisors from King Saud University.

 During Salman's five decades as Riyadh governor, he became adept at managing the delicate balance of clerical, tribal, and princely interests that determine Saudi policy.
 He was also the chairman of the King Abdulaziz Foundation for Research and Archives (KAFRA), King Abdulaziz Museum, the Prince Salman Center for Disability Research and the Prince Fahd bin Salman Charitable Society for the Care of Kidney Patients.

-King Salman also undertook several foreign tours while he was governor.
+Salman also undertook several foreign tours while he was governor.
 In 1974, he visited Kuwait, Bahrain and Qatar to strengthen Saudi Arabia's relationship with those nations.
 During his visit to Montreal, Canada in 1991, he inaugurated a gallery.
 In 1996, he was received in the Élysée Palace in Paris by the then-French president Jacques Chirac.
 The same year he toured Bosnia and Herzegovina to give donations to the Muslim citizens of the country.
 Being a part of an Asian tour in 1998, Salman visited Pakistan, Japan, Brunei and China.

 According to The Washington Post, the late Saudi journalist Jamal Khashoggi "criticized Prince Salman, then governor of Riyadh and head of the Saudi committee for support to the Afghan mujahideen, for unwisely funding Salafist extremist groups that were undermining the war [in Afghanistan against the Soviets]."

 Under Salman, Riyadh became one of the richest cities in the Middle East and an important place for trade and commerce.
 There were also infrastructural advances including schools, universities, and sports stadiums.
 About the province, he said: